-Have your ducts cleaned.
+1. Have your ducts cleaned

-Having your air ducts cleaned does not just keep your indoor air clean.
-It reduces the dust and debris that builds up in your furnace, allowing it to operate more efficiently.
+Having your air ducts cleaned does not just keep your indoor air clean, it also reduces the dust and debris that builds up in your furnace, allowing it to operate more efficiently.

-Change your air filter.
+2. Change your air filter

-Test your carbon monoxide detector.
+3. Test your carbon monoxide detector

 Make sure your carbon monoxide detector is working by pressing the “test” button.
 If it’s been a year or more since you changed the battery, change it to be on the safe side.

 Taking the time to prepare your heating system now will save you a lot of headaches later this winter.
 Contact us at (651) 294-7798 to schedule your air duct cleaning or other maintenance in the St. Paul area.

 We cover Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.